folio-org/ui-courses/doc/testing-with-cypress.md

 #### Instrumenting the code

 [The Istanbul library](https://istanbul.js.org/) knows how to modify JavaScript code by inserting statements that increment counters when different regions of the code are reached, and there is [a Babel plugin](https://github.com/istanbuljs/babel-plugin-istanbul) that uses it to have this happen for any code that is already being translated by Babel -- as Stripes modules are.

-To use this for your app, `yarn add --dev babel-plugin-istanbul`, then create a `.babelrc` in the top level of the project:

-	{
-	  "env": {
-	    "test": {
-	      "plugins": [ "istanbul" ]
-	    }
-	  }
-	}
+As of version 1.18.0, the Stripes CLI can run in a mode that invokes this plugin by specifying the `--coverage` option on the command line.

-This specifies that when the value of the `NODE_ENV` environment variable is "test", the Istanbul plugin should be used: so when starting the Stripes server, use something like `env NODE_ENV=test stripes serve --port 3001` to generate these statistics.
+So when starting the Stripes server with the intention to generate coverage reports, use something like `stripes serve --coverage --port 3001`.
 In the absence of this setting, coverage data is not generated, so that the code runs more efficiently.

 #### Writing coverage data to files